 Those with Type 1 Diabetes can also achieve better blood sugar control by reducing carbs.
 However, they need to be cautious and seek the guidance of a medical professional to avoid the risk of ketoacidosis(11).

-4. Clears up the skin
+4. Keto diet clears up women’s skin

 If you’re prone to acne, you might be wondering how a low-carb keto diet can help.